garyfleming/the-board-whisperer/the-board-whisperer.md

 ![](images/not-a-pipe.jpg)

 ^ There are all sorts of ways to tweak your board, but you have to remember that it's always an abstraction.
 It's there to help you work.
 It is not, itself the work.

 ---

+# Evolve Your Board, Evolve Your Team.

+^ Look for pain points, signals, wip breaches.
+Look for signs things aren't working.
+Evolve your board.
+Evolve your team.

+---